 Looking for an exciting outdoor activity in Glasgow?
 Well, the search is over.
 Lace up your shoes and get ready to experience the city like never before with this scavenger hunt taking place across the city of Glasgow.
 Snap pictures, race against the clock and put your navigation skills to the test as you roam through Glasgow discovering different destinations, including some hidden gems, along the way.
 Work with your team or compete against them to answer trivia questions and solve challenges while learning fun facts about the landmarks that surround you.
 Grab your mates and book your scavenger hunt here.

-9. Escape the hustle and bustle by venturing to these gorgeously quiet lochs
+9. Escape the hustle and bustle by venturing to these gorgeous hidden beaches

-Life can be rather overwhelming and a change in scenery and bit of fresh air is a great way to switch off.
-Scotland is blessed with a number of beauty spots, including some luscious lochs, for us to explore, however some can be rather busy thus preventing us from fully taking in the wonderful surroundings.
-Check out our guide to some of the most stunning Scottish lochs for a bit of reflection including Loch Rusky, bordering The Trossachs National Park and roughly an hour’s drive away from Glasgow.
+Life can be rather overwhelming and a change in scenery and a bit of fresh air is a great way to switch off.
+Scotland is blessed with many beauty spots, including some of its beautiful beaches for us to explore, however, some can be rather busy thus preventing us from fully taking in the wonderful surroundings.
+Check out our guide to some of the hidden gem beaches for a bit of reflection including a tiny sandy beach by the river Kelvin within Glasgow itself.